gladcolor/LLM-Geo/README.md

 # Installation

 Clone or download the repository, rename `your_config.ini` as `config.ini`.
 Then, put your OpenAI API key in the `config.ini` file.
-Please use GPT-4, the lower versions such as 3.5 do no have enough reasoning ability to generate correct solution graph and operation code.
-Till Dec.
-26, "o1" models do not have the full features of "gpt-4o" models, such as "system prompt", so LLM-Geo uses "gpt-4o".
+Please use GPT-4 or higher, the lower versions such as 3.5 do no have enough reasoning ability to generate correct solution graph and operation code.

+For open-source LLMs, per our tests, small and quantized models, such as Gemma-4-31b-it Q4, are still unable to generate a complete runnable program.
+However, the gap is marginal; we estimate a large model using a 48 GB GPU memory, plus a web-search tool, may be able to accomplish a few cases in this repository.
+Note that the LLM-Geo requires more than 10,000 tokens of context length.
+(2026.04.05)

 If you have difficulties installing `GeoPandas` in Windows, refer to this [post](https://geoffboeing.com/2014/09/using-geopandas-windows/).